42arch/geojson.io-for-vscode/README.md

   3. There are two ways to open the map window: Press `ctrl + shift + p` to open the command palette, search `View On Map` command and press `Enter`; Or just right-click on your file text-editor window and select `View On Map` option.

-> Tip🔈: every time after creating or editing a feature, the data on the text editor is unsaved status. don't forget to save it manually before closed vscode.
+> Tip🔈: Every time after creating or editing a feature, the data on the text editor is unsaved status. don't forget to save it manually before closed vscode.

 ## Screenshot